the-real-i9/i9lyfe-server/README.md

 #### Full-text Search

-The API supports its search & filter feature with PostgreSQL's `ts_query()` and `ts_vector()` functions searching through all text-based data (usernames, post descriptions, hashtags etc.) for the query text, and, of course, there's the option to restrict your search to a set of content types.
+The API supports its search & filter feature with PostgreSQL's `to_tsquery()` and `to_tsvector()` functions searching through all text-based data (usernames, post descriptions, hashtags etc.) for the query text, and, of course, there's the option to restrict your search to a set of content types.

 #### Notable *DML clauses* used with `SELECT`